rizdaprasetya/mt-alt-doc/en/disbursement/overview.md

 - Faster onboarding process.

 ### Facilitator
 Facilitator scheme lets a partner use their own bank account as the source of funds for payouts.
-In addition to initiating transfers and payouts, partners can inquire about their balance and check their statements using Iris’ API.
+In addition to initiating transfers and payouts, partners can inquire balance and check statements using Iris’ API.

 The facilitator scheme is characterized by the following:
 - Source of funds comes from Partners’ own bank accounts;